1926 Madras Presidency Legislative Council election: Government formation

 Though the Swaraj Party emerged as the single largest party it did not have a simple majority in the council.
 Governor Goschen invited its leader in the council C. V. S. Narasimha Raju to form the government.
 The Swarajists declined the offer as the National Congress party had a passed a resolution in its Cawnporne meeting, not to participate in government formation till dyarchy was abolished.
 The Justice party too refused to accept power as it did not have enough strength in the council and due to its previous antagonism with the governor.
 Goschen then turned to the Nationalist Independents for ministry formation.
-P. Subbarayan, then an unaffiliated member was appointed as the Chief Minister holding portfolios of 1.
+P. Subbarayan, then an unaffiliated member was appointed as the First Minister holding portfolios of 1.
 Education (other than European and Anglo-Indian Education 2.Libraries, Museums and Zoological Gardens 3.Light and Feeder Railways and Tramways within municipal areas 4.Local self-government including village panchayats while A. Ranganatha Mudaliar held the portfolio of 1 Agriculture 2.Civil Veterinary department 3.Cooperative Societies 4.Development of industries 5.Public Works 6.Registration 7.Religious and Charitable Endowments and R. N. Arogyasamy Mudaliar held the portfolios of 1.Excise 2.Medical Administration 3.Fisheries 4.Public Health and Sanitation 5 Weights and Measures 6 Statistics 7.Pilgrimages within British India 8.Adulteration of foodstuffs and other articles.
 Goschen nominated 34 members to the Council to support the new ministry.
 The ministry was a puppet administration of the Governor.
 According to David Arnold, Professor of History at the University of Warwick, it was a "government by proxy".